Overview

 The Program is suitable for community energy groups (e.g. groups with community batteries) and large customers, such as businesses and councils.

-We’re inviting customer-led solutions, with our lowest ever entry point at just 200kW per site or in aggregate.
+We’re inviting customer-led solutions, with our lowest ever entry point at just 200kW per site.
+The largest opportunity is 4.9MW.

 Participants must have their solution located on one of six feeders, including these locations: